 With the introduction of section 130 of Companies Act 2013, any statutory body, if cast the doubt about the accuracy of financial statements prepared by a company or the accounts contain the misleading or fraudulent information, can approach Tribunal or court of law for account reopening of a company.

-Following statutory bodies or stakeholders can apply to the competent court or Tribunal for the reopening of books of accounts or financial statement of a company:
+Following statutory bodies or stakeholders can apply to the competent court or Tribunal for the account reopening or financial statement of a company:

 Provided, on receipt of such application, Tribunal before passing any order under this provision shall give notice to such applicants or any other concerned person, and it shall consider the representation made by such applicants.
 And the accounts so revised after the order under this section shall be final and binding.